joshwadle/My-solutions-to-precourse/readme.md

 If we've made changes to the repository after you forked it and you want to update your repository to reflect them, you can run this command: `git pull https://github.com/zipfian/precourse master`

-__NOTE: We will no longer be using R in the curriculum and you are not expected to know it__

 ## Getting help
 Feel free to contact me directly if you have any questions via zack.desario@galvanize.it